python/devguide/developer-workflow/communication-channels.rst

    * The python-ideas mailing list is supplanted by posts in the `Ideas`_ category on the forum.

-   Discussion in ``Core Development`` is focused on issues related to Python's development, such as how to handle a specific issue, a PEP, etc.
+   Discussion in :guilabel:`Core Development` is focused on issues related to Python's development, such as how to handle a specific issue, a PEP, etc.

    - Ideas about new functionality should **not** start here and instead